amnn/3rd-year-report/report.md

 because we will be making $G_Y$ strongly consistent, and this can be done without ever considering $G_X$.

-We have employed a similar technique in Section\ \ref{sec:loosen} by replacing non-terminals that produce only one terminal with the terminal itself, but we could go further.
+We have employed a similar technique in Section\ \ref{sec:k-bounded-restrict} by replacing non-terminals that produce only one terminal with the terminal itself, but we could go further.

 Consider the grammars of programming languages which can be split up into distinct components that live in their own strongly connected component.
 For